Last Updated on

 If a user clicks into your product via a paid ad and sees EBC content as opposed to a plain description, they are likely to spend more time on your page, and more likely to convert to a sale, which means the long term ROI of your PPC campaign will improve.

 Even if they do bounce off, EBC is more memorable and will be more likely to lead to them returning or purchasing from your brand in the future.
+This is while ignoring the fact that it simply looks more professional too, and after seeing several EBC listings, a plain text description comes across pretty half-assed.

 Decreases Bad Reviews and Even Returns!

-The majority of product returns and negative reviews are due to a discrepancy between the customer’s expectations and what they receive, regardless of whether this is their own fault or the fault of your produt description.
+The majority of product returns and negative reviews are due to a discrepancy between the customer’s expectations and what they receive, regardless of whether this is their own fault or the fault of your product description.

 Enhanced Brand Content uses annotated images and graphical content to make it clearer than ever what your offering is, giving the customer several angles of the product and making it less likely they will miss any important details in your listing.